jdpinedaj/luxmobi/README.md

 #### 3. Initialize the database

-First, start docker desktop:
+First, start docker desktop.

+- On Windows, you just need to start Docker Desktop.

+- On Linux, you need to enable docker-desktop service:

 ```
 systemctl --user enable docker-desktop
 ```

-On all operating systems, you need to run database migrations and create the first user account.
+Then, on all operating systems, you need to run database migrations and create the first user account.
 To do it, run.

 ```
 docker-compose up -d airflow-init